 8. Upper Cervical Chiropractic

-Most headache and migraine cases begin following a neck or head injury.
+Most headaches and migraine cases begin following a neck or head injury.
 Injuries in these parts of the body can cause a misalignment of the atlas and axis, the uppermost bones in the neck.
 When a misalignment happens, it can cause a reduction in the blood flow in the brain, brainstem dysfunction, and abnormality in the cerebrospinal fluid drainage.
 All of these are underlying factors in the onset of headaches and migraines.

 Many patients who received upper cervical chiropractic care have reported improvements in their symptoms after their C1 and C2 vertebrae were realigned correctly.
-Upper cervical chiropractors perform accurate and gentle adjustments that are long lasting.
+Upper cervical chiropractors perform accurate and gentle adjustments that are long-lasting.
 This provides the body enough time to recover.
 Once the vertebrae are correctly aligned, blood flow and the function of the central nervous system are restored, and you can finally find some relief from your headaches or migraines.

 Call an upper cervical chiropractor in your area to see for yourself if upper cervical chiropractic is the right natural option for your headaches and migraines.